zelr0x/pgen/README.md

 Simple secure random password generator

 ## Alphabet
-Generates printable Latin1 characters except special characters.
-The only punctuation characters in the alphabet are underscore and minus.
+Generates printable Latin1 characters except the special characters: only punctuation characters in the alphabet are underscore and minus.

 ## Usage
 ```sh